-If you like meatball sliders for party (who doesn’t?!) be sure to try my chicken Parmesan sliders, buffalo chicken sliders, salmon sliders, deli turkey sliders, and ham and cheese sliders next.
+If you love sliders as much as we do, give my chicken Parmesan sliders, buffalo chicken sliders, salmon sliders, or deli turkey sliders a try next time.

 - Loaded with classic Italian flavors